rh12503/tip/README.md

 2. Change the `src` attribute to `data-src` for any image with placeholders.

 The library will look for the placeholder asset in the same location as the original image.
+To apply a blur filter on the placeholder, use the `data-blur` attribute.

 ## Generating placeholders